OpenDataServices/bodsld/docs/_pages/1_datamodel.md

 For readability and consistency, all property names expressed as plural in the JSON representation (typically because their values are Arrays) are converted to singular in the RDF vocabulary.

-As all properties in the RDF vocabulary are in the same “bucket”, ie. not segmented by the object to which they belong, some duplicate properties will need to be renamed:

-* `name` is reused for `Agent` and `Jurisdiction` as `agentName` and `jurisdictionName`.
-* `Alternate` is a type of both `Address` and `Name`, used in RDF as the `AlternateName` and `AlternateAddress` subclasses.
-* `type` recurs in several places in the BODS data model, but is not used at all in RDF, preferring instead class hierarchies, or the `entityType` and `personType` properties.
+`type` recurs in several places in the BODS data model, but is not used at all in RDF, preferring instead class hierarchies, or the `entityType` and `personType` properties.

+As all properties in the RDF vocabulary are in the same "bucket", ie. not segmented by the object to which they belong, some duplicate properties will need to be renamed, or to have their descriptions updated to accommodate multiple uses: **see [issue](https://github.com/openownership/bodsld/issues/2)**.

 ### Aligning attribution properties